Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/async_get.md

 From the example above, it should be noted that:

-* When we define the job function, the return value of job function (loss) is just a placeholder without data.
-It is for graph construction.
+* When we define the job function, the return value of job function (loss) is a placeholder for graph construction.

 * When we specify the return value type as `flow.typing.Numpy`.
 OneFlow will know that when the job function is called, the real data type returned is `numpy` object.